MoeinTavakoli/general-ansible/roles/checkCertificateExpiritaionDate/docs/README.md

   `IP` : IP virtual machine OR domain in dns server OR domain in /etc/hosts
   `USERNAME` : username on virtual machine that you can ssh on it `PORT_SSH` : port ssh on virtual machine (default is 22)

+#### step 2 --> check connection to your inventory and group

+There many ways to check connection but easy way to check connection is use `ping` option

+`ansible -m ping group_name -i /path/to/inventory`

+like

+`ansible -m ping group_name -i inventory/sample_inventory`